epigenelabs/inmoose/docs/source/deseq.rst

 ---------------------

-By default, Python will choose a *reference level* for factors based on alphabetical order.
+By default, Python will choose a *reference level* for factors based on alphabetical order, it chooses the first value as the reference.
 Then, if you never tell the DESeq2 functions which level you want to compare against (*e.g.* which level represents the control group), the comparisons will be based on the alphabetical order of the levels.
 There are two
-solutions: you can either explicitly tell :meth:`.DESeqDataSet.results` which comparison to make using the :code:`contrast` argument (this will be shown later), or you can explicitly set the factors levels.
+solutions: you can either explicitly tell :meth:`.DESeqDataSet.results` which comparison to make using the :code:`contrast` argument (this will be shown later), or you can explicitly set the factors levels by specifying the desired reference value first.
 In order to see the change of reference levels reflected in the results names, you need to either run :func:`DESeq` or :func:`nbinomWaldTest` / :func:`nbinomLRT` after the re-leveling operation.
-Setting the factor levels can be done with the :code:`reorder_categories` function:
+Setting the factor levels can be done with the:code:`reorder_categories` function:

 .. repl::